SiaFoundation/siad/modules/renter/skynetblacklist/README.md

  - `IsBlacklisted` returns whether or not a skylink merkleroot is blacklisted
  - `New` creates and returns a new Skynet Blacklist
  - `UpdateBlacklist` updates the blacklist
+ - `UpdateBlacklistHash` updates the blacklist with the hash of the Skylink's merkleroot